WROV-FM: HD Radio

-History of call letters
+History

 WROV-FM first signed on the air in January 1950 as WMVA-FM.
 It was a sister station to WMVA and served Martinsville.
 In 1989, new ownership purchased WMVA-FM and WROV (now WGMN), and undertook a move of WMVA-FM to Roanoke.

+History of call letters

 The call letters WROV-FM were previously assigned to a station in Roanoke, Virginia.
 It began broadcasting on 103.7 MHz in 1948.
 It was a sister station of WROV and duplicated that station's programming.
 In 1955, WROV radio's ownership had decided to leave broadcasting altogether after the disastrous effort to start WROV-TV; new management saw the FM station as a money pit and turned in the license in June 1957.